 As a general rule, check the price of everything before you order or even touch anything.
 Overpriced food and beverages is a very common scam, and more often than not this is backed up with some reasonably intimidating stand over tactics.
 The really irritating thing is that the police rarely do anything when it happens.

 Taxi drivers seem to take particular delight and pride in the way they run their particular scams.
 The usual standard tactic is to simply give a mind bogglingly high quote for the ride at the beginning of the journey instead of putting the meter on.

 However, the taxi drivers are savvy enough to know that some people will insist on putting the meter on, so they drive the longest way possible with the taxi meter on, just to show you that they weren‘t trying to rip you off, when of course, that‘s exactly what they were trying to do.

 Beware of henna artists in market areas.
 A lot of them use what is called ‘black henna‘ which can give nasty reactions after a period of weeks.
 Many of them will offer a spot test, where they put a bit of it on and tell you to come back the next day to see if you get a reaction.
 Problem being, the reaction can take three weeks to occur.

-If you‘re unused to the cut and thrust of haggling in a tourist-heavy locale, the merchants and shopkeepers in the medina can seem like complete jerks.
+If you're not used to the cut and thrust of haggling in a tourist destination, the merchants and shopkeepers in the medina can come across as rude.
 It isn‘t just that they‘re trying their hardest to rip you off as much as they possibly can, it‘s also how pushy they are about it.
 Some of them will literally grab you and try to show you their wares or pull you into their shop while quoting utterly insane prices.